coala/coala/docs/Users/coafile.rst

 ``key_2 = value`` in separate lines.

-As the backslash is the escape character it is recommended to use forward slashes as path seperator even on windows (to keep relative paths platform independent), use double-backslashes if you really mean a backslash in all places.
+As the backslash is the escape character it is recommended to use forward slashes as path separator even on windows (to keep relative paths platform independent), use double-backslashes if you really mean a backslash in all places.